The Mediterranean region in the Middle Ages

 The Byzantine Empire, the eastern continuation of the Roman Empire, is a theocracy, from the Greek theos (God) and kratos (power), meaning that power is either exercised by religious figures or by a ruler considered to be God's representative on earth.

 Religious law and civil law thus tend to become intertwined.
 The emperor (basileus) holds all power.
 Claiming to be God's representative among men, he is endowed with immense authority.
 For instance, when a foreign ambassador visits him, they must bow several times before the basileus and can only address him through an intermediary.
-An atmosphere of mystery (his throne rises by means of machinery) and impressive luxury surrounds him.
+An atmosphere of mystery (his throne rises by means of machinery) and impressive luxury surrounded him.

 #b) Orthodox christianity